develosi/factor_fitness/README.md

 * I want to be able to easily find and purchase products securely.
 * I want the e-commerce store to work well on all kinds of devices like mobile phones, tablets and desktops.
 * I want to easily navigate the site by using the navigation menu.
-* I want and easy way to search and sort products that are relevant to me.
+* I want an easy way to search and sort products that are relevant to me.
 * I want to be able to securely purchase a product with feedback of where I am in the process and the current status of that purchase.
 * I want the site to be visually appealing and easy to read.
 * I want to be able to register as a returning user to save my details for future orders.
 * I want to be able to get in contact via social media so that I can follow and contact the team.
-* I want to be able to add a product to the shopping bag and view the total of the order.
+* I want to be able to add a product to the shopping bag and view the total value of the order.
 * I want to view product details and images so I can see the product closer up and in more detail.
 * I want to be able to update and delete products in the shopping bag to be in full control of the purchase.
 * I want to view my order details to be able to confirm everything before final purchase.